Starting date: May 2022

 Dr Eileen Morgan (Scientist, CSU)

-Key networks: The international team members span many countries, including networks from HELPER (the Republic of Korea), ENIGMA (the Islamic Republic of Iran, Chile, Uganda, Zambia, and New Zealand), GISTAR (Latvia), EUROHELICAN (Slovenia, Latvia, and France), TOGAS (Latvia, Austria, Belgium, Croatia, France, Germany, Ireland, Lithuania, the Netherlands, Poland, Portugal, Romania, Slovenia, and Spain), and EPIC (France, Italy, Spain, the United Kingdom, the Netherlands, and Germany).
+Key networks: The international team members span many countries, including networks from HELPER (the Republic of Korea), ENIGMA (Chile, the Islamic Republic of Iran, Uganda, Zambia, New Zealand, Mongolia, and Egypt), GISTAR (Latvia), EUROHELICAN (Slovenia, Latvia, and France), TOGAS (Latvia, Austria, Belgium, Croatia, France, Germany, Ireland, Lithuania, the Netherlands, Poland, Portugal, Romania, Slovenia, and Spain), EPIC (France, Italy, Spain, the United Kingdom, the Netherlands, and Germany), and INTL-CC (USA).

-Key funding: French National Cancer Institute (INCa), EU4HEALTH (European Union)
+Key funding: French National Cancer Institute (INCa), EU4Health (European Union), United States National Institutes of Health (NIH)

 Key publications